Sodium Bicarbonate Injection

 Estimated Resupply Dates

-- Pfizer has sodium bicarbonate 4.2% 10 mL LifeShield syringes, 7.5% 50 mL syringes, and 8.4% 50 mL syringes available in limited supply.
-The 8.4% 10 mL syringes are on back order and the company estimates a release ate of September 2018.
-The 8.4% 50 mL vials are on back order and the company estimates a release date of November 2018.
+- Pfizer has sodium bicarbonate 4.2% 10 mL LifeShield syringes, 7.5% 50 mL syringes, and 8.4% 50 mL vials available in limited supply.
+The 8.4% 10 mL syringes are on back order and the company estimates a release date of December 2018.
+The 8.4% 50 mL syringes are on back order and the company estimates a release date of 2nd quarter 2019.

 Implications for Patient Care